Health Information Management, Billing and Coding (HIMBC) Program

 - 5% – Professional, scientific, and technical services

-The diploma program prepares the graduate for entry-level positions in the healthcare field as a coding specialist, insurance claims specialist/representative, front desk/receptionist and billing and collections.
+The HIMBC program prepares graduates for entry-level positions in the healthcare field as a coding specialist, insurance claims specialist/representative, front desk/receptionist and billing and collections.

 What is the Job Outlook for HIMBC Specialists?